Scuba Diving Signs Related to The Air

 There are two ways to do this.
 The most common is to point the gauge with the middle finger and the index finger.
 The second way is to point in exactly the same manner but to the outstretched palm of your hand, instead of the gauge.

-The Scuba Diving Hand Signal to Indicate the End of The Dive.
+The Scuba Dive Sign to Indicate the End of The Dive

-Although the dive time is never enough for us, we need to finish it properly and using the “ascend” scuba diving signal in the correct way.
+Although the dive time is never enough for us, we need to finish it properly and use the “ascend” scuba diving signal in the correct way.
 To indicate this, we must place the thumb-up.
 Take care not to confuse this signal with the one that indicates OK, during the dive.
-Under water, thumbs-up indicates something very different from what we are used to on land and mistakenly using it to say you are OK could end the dive prematurely.
+Underwater, a thumbs-up indicates something very different from what we are used to on land, and mistakenly using it to say you are OK could end the dive prematurely.
 You would not want to ruin a dive because of a simple oversight, would you?